-More information about the short paper assignments will be provided in class.
-A draft list of short assignments appears on page 8.
+More information about the short paper assignments and final paper will be provided in class.
+A draft list of short assignments appears on page 9.

 Important Administrative Details

 NOTE: The following rules are presented in the interest of fairness for all students.